mwatkins1970/SAE_Feature_Interpretability_Tool/README.md

 ### Functionality 1: Definition trees

-This functionality constructs a "definition tree" based on a user-selected SAE feature.
+This tool constructs a "definition tree" based on a user-selected SAE feature.
 Users can control various parameters, including:

 - **choice of encoder or decoder weights**: For some features, using encoder weights to construct the feature vector – and thereby the "ghost token" to be defined – produces more useful results; for others, decoder weights work better (it's currently unclear why this is)
 - **token centroid offset (Boolean)**: Optionally offsets the feature vector by the token embedding centroid, which seems necessary to get any useful results (again, it's unclear why)